zPatrickz/DFC-website/README.md

-To use `ImageField` and `openpyxl`, please make sure you have installed Pillow.
+To use `ImageField`, please make sure you have installed Pillow.
 Use:
 	`sudo pip install Pillow`

 To put yourself away from case sensitive issues, please make sure your git is case sensitive, quick settings: